Have you ever looked for a list of garment patterns for which you can use quilting cotton?

 Although not mentioned, I personally made the Colette Beignet with quilting cotton and it’s one of my favourite projects ever.
 The Beignet is a lined skirt by design, so it works well.

-Since the article was published, there have been many more Seamwork patterns added to the roster and here are another three that should work.
+Since the article was published, there have been many more Seamwork patterns added to the roster and here are some that should work.
 The Lynn dress and Patsy skirt both mention the fabric and I’ve made the Sonya dress myself and think quilting cotton would work here too, as long as it’s fairly soft.
 I used some for the contrast parts and it was good.
 More recently, we’ve seen the Natalie shirt, which has a simple boxy shape and the Adria crop top.